SoumikDebnathShowProjects/MyShop/client/README.md

-# GadgetGalaxy
+# MYShop

-GadgetGalaxy is a comprehensive e-commerce website developed using the MERN stack.
-It offers a user-friendly platform for buying gadgets and electronics, with features such as cart management, real-time order tracking, and an intuitive admin panel for seamless product and category updates.
+MYShop is a comprehensive e-commerce website developed using the MERN stack.
+It offers a user-friendly platform for buying MYs and electronics, with features such as cart management, real-time order tracking, and an intuitive admin panel for seamless product and category updates.

 ## Features